Upcoming Events: November 16, 2021

 • Distinguish between Financial, Physical, and Human Capital

-• Identify the performance impact of strategic human
+• Identify the performance impact of strategic human resources

 • Describe the 7 Performance Disciplines of the strategic HR function